YANG Constraints Explained

 • A "must" statement ensures that the referenced Ethernet interface has "vlan-tagging" enabled.
 If not, the configuration is rejected.

-After applying all these constraints, the complete validated "ietf-interface" YANG module looks like this:
+After applying all these constraints, the complete validated "ietf-interfaces" YANG module looks like this:

 The final YANG tree structure after applying all the constraints is: